-MHS also has a large Work Experience program that has about 125 students per year.
+MHS also has a large Work Experience program that has about 75 students per year.
 This is an opportunity for students to work at a job while in school and earn credits at the same time.
 Often the employer hires the student after graduation from MHS.

 Our high school offers courses intended to help students prepare for the world of work.
 These career technical education courses (formerly known as vocational education) are open to all students.
+More information about the programs our school offers in career technical education are available on our Accountability webpage, which you can access from our District website.